cfwheels/cfwheels/readme.md

 _NOTE:_ CFWheels uses [RocketUnit][4] as it's testing framework.

 1. create a database on a supported database server name `wheelstestdb`.
-At this time the supported database servers are H2, Microsoft SQL Server, Oracle, PostgreSQL
+At this time the supported database servers are H2, Microsoft SQL Server, Oracle, PostgreSQL, MySQL
 2. create a datasource in your CFML engine's administrator named `wheelstestdb` pointing to the `wheelstestdb` database.
 3. open your browser to the CFWheels Welcome Page.
 4. in the grey debug area at the bottom of the page, click the `Run Tests` link next the version number on the `Framework` line.

 Please report any errors that you may encounter on our [issue tracker][5].
 Please be sure to report the database engine (including version), CFML engine (including version), http server (including version).

-## Building CFWheels
+## Building

 _NOTE:_ the build script has only been tested against Railo 3.3.0.007 or higher at this time.